T of C

 10. Yueshang Melody

-Yueshang Cao is an ancient title.
-It is one of the melodies in the Qin Cao list attributed to Cai Yong (133-192).2 And the Song dynasty's Monk Ju Yue (Seng Juyue) includes a Yueshang Cao 3 in his list of earliest qin tablature.
+Yueshang Cao is an ancient qin melody title, being one of the entries in the Qin Cao melody list said to have been compiled by Cai Yong (133-192).4 In addition, the Song dynasty's Monk Ju Yue (Seng Juyue) includes a Yueshang Cao in his list of "most ancient" qin tablature.5

-The Yueshang are said to have been a people living in an area called Jiao Zhi,6 identified as a part of what is today Vietnam.
 According to the History of the Latter Han dynasty, during the six years that the Duke of Zhou was regent for King Cheng he acted properly and made music; the world was at peace, (so) the Yueshang sent tribute.
+These Yueshang are said to have been a people living in an area called Jiaozhi,12 identified as a part of or partly in what is today Vietnam: the map at right shows them in the Hanoi region during the Western Han dynasty, but it is not clear where they might have been earlier.12

-The version here in Taigu Yiyin is set to lyrics by Han Yu (768-824) in the voice of the Duke of Zhou.
-The same lyrics are also used for the settings in handbooks dated 1539, 1585 and 1802 (see guide).
-And they are found under the same title in the Yuefu Shiji, which quotes two sources in its introduction:
+The version here in Taigu Yiyin is set to lyrics also found under this title in Yuefu Shiji.
+The lyrics, by Han Yu (768-824) in the voice of the Duke of Zhou, are also used for the settings in handbooks dated 1539, 1585 and 1802 (see guide).
+Yuefu Shiji quotes two sources in its introduction to this title:

-Qin Cao says, Yueshang Cao was created by Zhou Gong."7
+Qin Cao says, Yueshang Cao was created by Zhou Gong."13

 Music Records Old and New says, "The Yueshang presented a white pheasant, so Zhou Gong created a song.
-According to tradition it was called Yueshang Cao.8
+According to tradition it was called Yueshang Cao.14

 Both stories suggest that if the Han rulers are virtuous, then all the countries around will pay homage.
 Peace and prosperity will ensue.

 Yuefu Shiji then includes two poems of this title.
-First is a very brief one, which it says Qin Cao attributes to Zhou Gong himself.9
+First is a very brief one, which it says Qin Cao attributes to Zhou Gong himself.15

 Alas and alack,